ewibowo/aci-troubleshooting-lab/source/epg.rst

 Then when you add an encap block, you can choose either static or dynamic.
 In that way, you will have flexibility to add both dynamic and static encap blocks.
+Dynamic encap blocks are used for Virtual Machine Manager (VMM) domain.

 .. image:: create-vlan-pool-encap-blocks.png
    :width: 600px
    :alt: VLAN allocation mode

+Make sure VLAN pools do not have overlapping vlans.
+The reason is that ACI floods STP Bridge Protocol Data Units (BPDUs) to the VXLAN network identifier (VNID) assigned to the FD VLAN.
+VNID is assigned through the VLAN pool so encapsulation has to be part of same VLAN pool to be in part of same STP domain.
+Otherwise STP BPDU can be dropped by ACI.

 Static binding